-Hill and Evans branched out into the production of vinegar; a highly important commodity for its use as preservative in an era before refrigeration, but the process also utilised the waste from the British Wine production.
+Hill and Evans branched out into the production of vinegar.
+It was not only a highly important commodity for its use as preservative in an era before refrigeration, but the process also utilised the waste from the British Wine production.

 Hill Evans was the sixth largest brewer of vinegar in Britain, and the largest producer outside of London, by 1844.
 153,875 gallons of vinegar were produced in 1848.